jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/InputOutputStreams/task.md

 std::cout << "You entered: " << inputNumber << std::endl;
 ```

-In addition to console I/O, C++ provides the fstream library to handle file I/O. Input and output from/to a file is achieved through ifstream (input file stream) and ofstream (output file stream).
-These classes are derived from istream and ostream, respectively.
+In addition to console I/O, C++ provides the `fstream` library to handle file I/O. Input and output from/to a file are achieved through `ifstream` (input file stream) and `ofstream` (output file stream).
+These classes are derived from `istream` and `ostream`, respectively.
 Here's a simple example of writing to and reading from a file:

 ```cpp